 Getting proper care for hard-to-heal wounds is important for your overall health and in preventing limb loss.
-At Foot & Ankle Specialists of Ohio, in Mentor, Chardon, and Geneva, Ohio, the experienced physicians work closely with Lake Health Wound Care Center in Willoughby, Ohio, to address complex issues, such as diabetes-related wounds, Charcot foot syndrome, and skin ulcers.
+At Foot & Ankle Specialists of Ohio, in Mentor, Chardon, Westlake, Bedford and Garfield Heights, Ohio, the experienced physicians work closely with Lake Health Wound Care Center in Willoughby, Ohio, to address complex issues, such as diabetes-related wounds, Charcot foot syndrome, and skin ulcers.
 To find out more about available treatments for foot wounds, book an appointment online or over the phone.

 There are a variety of health conditions that can cause hard-to-heal wounds.
 Diabetes is the most common one.
 Other conditions include trauma and vascular disorders.
 You can also develop hard-to-heal wounds if you’re confined to bed for long periods of time.

 Together with Lake Health Wound Care Center, the team of physicians at Foot & Ankle Specialists of Ohio offer a wide range of services to treat hard-to-heal wounds.
 They provide services, including: